ESP

 ENG

-Cruz del Sur (CDS) is a long-distance bus transportation company in Peru.
-At Reservamos, we partnered with Cruz del Sur to rebuild their digital sales experience from scratch, replacing their previous ecommerce provider and launching a new mobile app for the first time.
-This project was developed at Reservamos, where Cruz del Sur is one of the client partners.
+At Reservamos, we partnered with Cruz del Sur to rebuild their digital sales ecosystem — replacing their previous ecommerce provider and launching their mobile app for the first time.

 My role